Clustering What Matters: Optimal Approximation for Clustering with Outliers: Concluding Remarks

 \subsection{Acknowledgments.}

-T. Inamdar is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 819416).
-S. Saurabh is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 819416) and Swarnajayanti Fellowship (No.\ DST/SJF/MSA01/2017-18).
+We thank Rajni Dabas for bringing a few minor typos to our attention. \\T. Inamdar is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 819416).
+S. Saurabh is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 819416) and Swarnajayanti Fellowship (No DST/SJF/MSA01/2017-18).